tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

     - `searchFields`: comma-separated list of searchable fields to search in.
 Defaults to all searchable fields in the index.
     - `searchMode`: "any" or "all", defaults to "any".
 Indicates whether any or all of the search terms must be matched in order to count the document as a match.

-    All of the above parameters are equivalent to the corresponding [search request parameters](https://docs.microsoft.com/en-us/rest/api/searchservice/search-documents).
+    All the above parameters are equivalent to the corresponding [search request parameters](https://docs.microsoft.com/en-us/rest/api/searchservice/search-documents).

 -   The `search.ismatchscoring` serves the same filter function as `search.ismatch`.
 The difference is that the relevance score of documents matching the `search.ismatchscoring` query will contribute to the overall document score, while in case of `search.ismatch`, the document score won't be changed.
-The following overloads of this function are available with parameters idendical to those of `search.ismatch`:
+The following overloads of this function are available with parameters identical to those of `search.ismatch`:
     - search.ismatchscoring(search)
     - search.ismatchscoring(search, searchFields)
     - search.ismatchscoring(search, searchFields, queryType, searchMode)